Condensate Formation in a Chiral Lattice Gas: Additional favoured local structures

 In the main text, we have chosen to exemplify our general formalism using the L-shape FLS, which is particularly interesting due to its chirality and rich phase behaviour.
-For comparison, we show here some results for two other FLSs, namely the achiral H shape and the chiral S shape of Fig.~\ref{fig:FLS}.
+For comparison, we show here some results for the shapes shown in Fig.~\ref{fig:FLS}.

-In the grand canonical ensemble, each of the two models displays only three different phases.
-In addition to the already established pure A and pure B phases, we find for sufficiently large $K$ a new tiling pattern we call ``dot'' for the H-shape FLS and a cage pattern for the S-shape FLS, see the insets of Fig.~\ref{fig:phase_diagram_HS}.
-The cage pattern of the S-shape FLS differs from the one of the L-shape FLS, forming only $2\times 2$ squares of B particles.
-Table~\ref{tab:h_and_s} lists the properties of these new phases, analogously to Tab.~\ref{tab:co_ex}.
+In the grand canonical ensemble, only the h- and the L-shape model display four distinct phases, while in our other examples (I, S, T, H) there are only three thermodynamically stable phases.
+In addition to the already established pure A and pure B phases, we find for sufficiently large $K$ a variety of new tiling patterns.
+The simplest of these is a ``stripe phase'' of the I shape FLS, consisting of alternating stripes of A and B, each being one lattice side wide.
+Moreover, there is a phase we call ``dot'' for the H-shape FLS and a cage pattern for the T-shape FLS, both forming regular square tilings that are parallel to the underlying lattice, see the insets of the first column of Fig.~\ref{fig:phase_diagram_HS}.
+For the S-shape FLS, there is a tilted cage pattern (Fig.~\ref{fig:phase_diagram_HS}b), which differs from the one of the L-shape FLS, forming only $2\times 2$ squares of B particles.
+For the h-shape FLS, we name the two new phases shown in Fig.~\ref{fig:phase_diagram_HS}d ``checker-plate'' and ``pythagorean''.
+The latter corresponds to a Pythagorean tiling with two sizes of square tiles formed of particles of type B, with particles of type A forming gaps between them.
+Table~\ref{tab:h_and_s} lists the properties of the new phases, analogously to Tab.~\ref{tab:co_ex}.
 The properties of the pure A and pure B phase remain the same as in Tab.~\ref{tab:co_ex}.
 Through the $K$ and $\mu$-dependent minimisation of the grand potential $\omega$ over the three phases for each model, we obtain the phase diagrams shown in Fig.~\ref{fig:phase_diagram_HS}.

 Simulations at low temperature with conservation of particle numbers show the formation of condensates, as shown in Fig.~\ref{fig:hs_dplt}.
-The coexistence with the non-pure phase sets in at $K/J=4$ for the H-shape FLS and at $K/J=8$ for the S-shape FLS.
-Close to this threshold, the interface between the dot phase and pure B is often covered by a thin, metastable layer of A particles, as visible in Fig.~\ref{fig:hs_dplt}b.
-For larger $K$, this interface decoration is strongly disfavoured.
-There, an upright square shape of the condensate, reflecting the achirality of the H-shape FLS, is clearly visible.
+The achiral nature of the H-shape and T-shape models is revealed by the vertical and horizontal interfaces.
 The coexistence of the cage and pure B phase for the S-shape FLS is similar to the L-shape one.
-Interfaces of slope $1/3$ are prefered and reflect the chirality of the FLS.
+Interfaces of slope $1/3$ are preferred and reflect the chirality of the FLS.
 As a common, yet metastable interface decoration one can observe staircase-like protusions.
+The two non-trivial phases of h-shape model both have the same tile unit, which allows for interfaces of the slopes $2/3$ and $-1/5$.